marksweeneyster/yall/ReadMe.md

 >
 > ./apps/yall_app2
 ```
-You should run these apps in a terminal to see the proper output.
+You should run these apps in a terminal to see the proper output (running in an IDE may not show sanitizer output).